sarmilaupadhyaya/EXPLANABILITY-Neural-Network--SHAP/README.md

 ```

-# RUN ALL
+1. RUN ALL
 First create virtual Environment and activate it.

 This code will read data, train model, analyse the data and finally explain it and save the figures inside data folder
 ```
-python3 src/main.py -huaodata data/human_test_S.csv
+python src/main.py -huaodata data/human_test_S.csv

 ```

-# RUN ALL with data analysis
+2. RUN ALL with data analysis

 ```
-python3 src/main.py -huaodata data/human_test_S.csv -analysis True
+python src/main.py -huaodata data/human_test_S.csv -analysis True

 ```

-# If you want to load the model and tokenizer already trained, provide the path of them.
+3. If you want to load the model and tokenizer already trained, provide the path of them.
 The default path for model and tokenizer os inside data.

 ```
 python3 src/main.py -huaodata data/human_test_S.csv -load_model data/<model name> -tokenizer data/<tokenizer name>